t-d-k/LibreCrypt/docs/pkcs11_support.md

 ## Security Token/Smartcard Support

-DoxBox supports all security tokens/smartcards (referred to as "tokens" in this documentation) which conform to the PKCS#11 (aka Cryptoki) standard, providing two factor authentication of DoxBox volumes.
+LibreCrypt supports all security tokens/smartcards (referred to as "tokens" in this documentation) which conform to the PKCS#11 (aka Cryptoki) standard, providing two factor authentication of LibreCrypt volumes.

 There are two ways in which tokens can be used: